Solidgate logo in black and white.

 Deciding between a payment gateway and an orchestration platform is key to scaling your business.
 Learn the differences and find out which solution best fits your growth and operational needs.

-Both process payments, but they operate at different levels of complexity and capability.
-For mid-market digital businesses processing over $300k monthly, these differences matter.
-They determine whether you can optimize your payment stack, reduce operational overhead, and enter new markets without rebuilding your infrastructure.
+Both orchestration and gateway process payments, but they operate at different levels of complexity and control.
+For scaling digital businesses processing over $300k monthly across 2+ markets, that gap is material.
+It determines whether you can optimize your payment acceptance across regions, reduce operational overhead, and enter new markets without rebuilding your infrastructure.

-In this article, we’ll explain the difference between the two to help you decide which option suits your needs more.
+In this article, we'll explain the difference between payment orchestration and payment gateway to help you decide which option suits your needs more.

 What is a payment gateway?